liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 - **JIRA Ticket:** LPS-44228

 #### What changed?
-Whenever the `aui:input` taglib is used to generate an input of type `checkbox`, only an input tag is generated; the checkbox and hidden field that the taglib was generating previously is no longer generated.
-For this reason, when a checkbox is not checked, no parameter is sent to the server.
-As a result, invoking `request.getParameter("checkboxName")` returns `null` if the checkbox is unchecked.
-In order to help you bypass this situation, a parameter named "checkboxNames", that contains a list of all the checkboxes that existed in the form, is now sent along with the `aui:form`.
+Whenever the aui:input taglib is used to generate an input of type checkbox, only an input tag will be generated, instead of the checkbox and hidden field it was generating before.

 #### Who is affected?
 Anyone trying to grab the previously generated fields is affected.
 The change mostly affects JavaScript code trying to add some additional actions when clicking on the checkboxes.
-The change also affects Java classes that assume a checkbox always sends a parameter with a true/false value on form submit.
-Now, the parameter is only sent when the input is checked.

 #### How should I update my code?
 In your front-end JavaScript code, follow these steps: